Interpretive Lens

 What this lens helps people notice

-This lens also helps reveal that Ediblescapes is not organised like a commercial production system.
+This lens also reveals that Ediblescapes is not organised as a commercial production system.
 It is a community-scale place where food growing, ecological regeneration and public learning are deeply connected.

 How agroecology appears at Ediblescapes

-At Ediblescapes, agroecology appears through biodiversity, edible plant diversity, shared labour, practical experimentation, community participation, adaptive growing methods and the integration of ecological and social care.
+At Ediblescapes, agroecology appears through biodiversity, edible plant diversity, biomass recycling, shared labour, practical experimentation, community participation and the integration of ecological and social care.

-Visitors may encounter this through Action Days, plant identification, food preparation, observation, discussion and the shared stewardship of a public garden.
-The lens helps make visible the broader cultural and ecological meaning of what is happening in the site.
+Visitors may encounter this through Action Days, plant identification, food preparation, observation, discussion and the shared stewardship of a public edible forest garden.

 Follow the Agroecology trail

-Explore the stations connected to this lens to discover how biodiversity, participation, food growing and ecological care come together at Ediblescapes.
+Explore the stations connected to this lens and discover how ecology, food, knowledge and community come together within a living food system.

 Visit Ediblescapes and explore agroecology in practice